sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Preserve natural Welsh rhythm and avoid robotic slowed-down teaching audio.
 - Do not expose complex replay controls in the MVP learner interface.

+Repeated-error replay:

+- In ordinary practice with audio prompts on, the second incorrect attempt on the same current word should automatically replay the current word audio once.
+- This is general lightweight listening support and should be treated as a quiet permanent replay nudge, not as the one-time contextual struggling assist.
+- It should happen at most once per word.
+- It should not show helper guidance text, play helper guidance audio, run replay/reveal visual emphasis, or mark the contextual struggling assist as seen.
+- With audio prompts off, do not automatically replay audio; manual replay remains available from the word/audio pill and replay shortcut where supported.
+- Do not trigger repeated-error replay in Practice test mode.

 Contextual struggling assist:

 - Spelio may provide a one-time contextual struggling assist when a learner appears genuinely stuck on a word, such as after repeated incorrect attempts on the same current word.
 - The assist should remain calm, subtle, temporary, and audio-first.
 - Audio prompts off means no automatic word audio and no helper guidance audio; it must not disable manual audio replay from the word/audio pill or replay shortcut where supported.
-- With audio prompts on, the first incorrect attempt on the same word may automatically replay the word only.
-- With audio prompts on, the second incorrect attempt may play helper guidance audio if available, without replaying the word again immediately first.
+- With audio prompts on, the one-time assist may play helper guidance audio if available, without also replaying the word immediately first.
 - When helper guidance audio plays, visual emphasis should happen after the helper audio finishes: replay pill/icon first, then Reveal.
 - When helper guidance audio is available, do not also show desktop shortcut text.
 - With audio prompts off on desktop/keyboard-capable layouts, the first incorrect attempt should show no assist guidance.
 The second incorrect attempt may show written replay/reveal guidance with an optional smaller, lower-contrast shortcut line.